keyboard_arrow_up

 C Channel Metal Channels

-Sheet metal fabrication, a process that is used to shape and form thin metal sheets by cutting, bending, punching, and welding into various shapes.
+Sheet metal fabrication shapes and forms metal sheets by cutting, bending, punching, and welding them into different configurations.

 Shearing Process